ryan-mcclue/ryan-mcclue/src/knowledge.md

 ones ➞ invert all bits in positive number to get negative. therefore have -0 twos ➞ adding a positive and its negative will get a 2 in each place. think about the MSB as the negative place, hence why -1 is all 1s

+IMPORTANT: In programming, preface the suitability of something to a particular environment/context arrays are faster than linked lists (again, so dependent on what your usage patterns are) Saying one instruction is faster than the other ignores context of execution. e.g. mul and add same latency, however due to pipelining mul execution unit might be full

+memory mapped file only real benefit is file API calls and case of exceeding physical memory

 vDSO mechanism to export kernel functions without cost